-Note Skip this section unless you have some familiarity with confounding (Chapter 13), and linear and logistic regression (Chapters 14-16).
-The concept of using adjusted estimates of RR or OR was introduced in Section 6.3.2 to allow for estimates of AF_p to be adjusted for known or suspected confounders.
+(Note skip this section unless you have some familiarity with confounding (Chapter 13) and linear and logistic regression (Chapters 14-16)).
+The concept of using adjusted estimates of RR or OR was introduced in Section 6.3.2 to allow for estimates of $AF_p$ to be adjusted for known or suspected confounders.
 We often want to use multivariable models to simultaneously control for several potential confounders.
 If we want to estimate an adjusted OR, this is straightforward because ORs can be derived directly from a logistic regression model.

 Multivariable estimation of RRs is more difficult.
-Procedures based on a generalised linear model or a Poisson regression model are discussed briefly in Section 18.4.1.
-A recently published method based on ordinary logistic regression computes the RR as the ratio of the sum of the predicted probabilities of the outcome assuming all individuals were exposed to the comparable value assuming all individuals were not exposed (Kleinman and Norton, 2009).
-It is relatively easy to implement and the authors' simulation studies suggest that the procedure is reliable.
+Procedures based on a generalised linear model or a Poisson regression model are discussed briefly in Section 18.4.1 Recently, a method based on ordinary logistic regression which computes the RR as the ratio of the sum of the predicted probabilities of the outcome assuming all animals were exposed to the comparable value assuming all animals were not exposed has been published (Kleinman & Norton, 2009).
+It is relatively easy to implement and the author's simulation studies suggest that the procedure is reliable.